“I wish I could eat the way you do”…that got said in different forms to me the last two weeks. Guess what?

 Place 8 (4 oz.) ramekins in a large baking or roasting pan (the pan will hold water).
 Put a malted milk ball at the bottom of each ramekin.

-Place chocolate into a heat proof medium bowl.
+Then place chocolate into a heat proof medium bowl.
 Set aside.

 In a medium saucepan heat the heavy cream, cocoa powder, and malted milk powder over medium high heat.
 Whisking the whole time…the malted milk will want to clump don’t worry as you will strain it out.